Mina Fonda Ochtman

 Mina Fonda Ochtman (1862–1924) was an American Impressionist painter noted for her watercolors of landscapes and coastal scenes.
 She was wife of the artist Leonard Ochtman, and an active member of the Cos Cob Art Colony in Greenwich, Connecticut the early 20th century.

 Life and career

-Mina Fonda was born in Laconia, New Hampshire in 1862.
+Mina Fonda was born on March 28th 1862 in Laconia, New Hampshire.
+Her mother Catherine Gillette and her father Isaac Fonda both worked as carriage makers.
 In 1886 she went to New York City to study at the Art Students League of New York with Kenyon Cox.